XenosETC/ELI-V1-Liquidity-Standard/README.md

 │       # Placeholder template for future ELI projects.
 │       # Encourages open-source builders to log real-world applications.
 │
-├─ ecip-draft/
-│  └─ ecip-eli-standard.md
-│       # ECIP-style proposal describing ELI as an ecosystem-level │       # liquidity standard for ETC — NOT a protocol or consensus change.
-│       # Outlines rationale, motivation, and expected benefits.
 │
 └─ CONTRIBUTING.md
     # Rules and guidance for contributing.